-Going on your very first Bangkok trip?
-Here are some tips on what to do, where to stay (budget hotels from just S$60/night!) and how to score cheap flights to Bangkok.
+Going on your very first Bangkok trip… in two years?
+Here are some tips on what to do, the best hotels and places to stay (budget hotels from just S$60/night!) and how to score cheap flights to Bangkok.

-Plus, find out which are the top Bangkok shopping malls to put those Carousell haggling skills to the real-life test.
-More of a foodie chasing after the OG tom yum goong?
-Head to one of the recommended weekend night markets like Rod Fai instead.
+Plus, find out which are the top Bangkok markets and shopping malls to put those rusty haggling skills to the real-life test.
+(How to say ‘expensive’ in Thai?
+In case you forgot, it’s pêng.)
+More of a foodie chasing after the best street mookata and OG tom yum goong?
+Head to one of the best Bangkok restaurants and recommended weekend floating and night markets like Rod Fai 2 instead.

 - Cheap flights to Bangkok